moabdi/khatma/assets/faq/faq_en.md

 Your progress is **automatically saved** to the cloud:

 **Periodic-time sync:**
-- Progress saved instantly with internet
+- Progress saved with internet
 - Access from any device
 - Never lose your reading history